 How You Can Prevent Bed Bugs

-To prevent bed bugs you should always empty your luggage right away when you get home from a trip, in either a laundry room or garage.
+To prevent bed bugs, you should always empty your luggage right away when you get home from a trip, in either a laundry room or garage.
 Check the luggage for signs of bed bugs.
-You may see the live bugs themselves, their exoskeletons that they shed frequently or evidence of their fecal matter, which appears as small black or rust dots in clusters.
+You may see the live bugs themselves, the exoskeletons that they shed frequently or evidence of their fecal matter, which appears as small black or rust dots in clusters.

 Any clothing that you wore on a trip out of town should be laundered right away upon returning home.
 All clothes and linens should be washed in hot water and dried in the dryer for a minimum of 30 minutes to kill any bed bugs that may be hiding.
 If you have outerwear, you may want to consider putting that in your dryer for 30 minutes as well, just to be cautious.
 It’s a good idea to always store your outerwear in a utility room or hall closet away from sleeping areas.